legendarycode3/blockchain-development-documentary-guide/README.md

 		MetaMask is a popular, non-custodial "hot wallet" browser extension and mobile app (iOS/Android) used to store, send, and swap
 		Ethereum-based (ERC-20, NFT) tokens, as well as Solana and other EVM-compatible chains.
 It enables users to interact with decentralized applications (dapps) and manage private keys locally. </br>
-        2) Rabby Wallet and Trezor: Other popular wallet options for users.
+        2) Rabby Wallet and Trezor: Rabby Wallet is an open-source, browser-based extension (and mobile app) designed for Other popular wallet options for users.

       ☑️ Other Key Tools: